 * Call our office phone (949) 582-4885.

-Below your will find our Application for Services, download, print, fill out and return to the Special Services office to start the enrollment process.
-You will also find the Special Services Student Handbook that outlines our services, student rights, and general college information.
+Below your will find our Application for Services, Please download our application and submit it via email to firstname.lastname@example.org to start the enrollment process.
+You may also drop off your application to our DSPS Office SSC 113 during our busniess hours.
+You will also find the Special Services Student Handbook below.
+This handbook outlines our services, student rights, and general college information.

 Resources and Forms

 - Recording Accommodation Agreement (pdf)

 - Fall 2020 Tutoring Flyer Tutoring Platforms - Are you needing assistance with Tutoring?
 Saddleback College Learning Resource Center (LRC) Tutoring is now offering two ways to get tutoring.
 By registering for the zero unit, TU 300 course, tutoring is offered to our students at no cost.
 TU 300 will give you access to both Saddleback peer Tutors and NetTutor.